-$$\min \sum{j=1}^{m} f_j \qquad subject to \quad \forall c \in C \quad cf(c) = 0 \dots (1)$$ where m denotes the total number of objective functions in the problem, and cf(c) is an arbitrary function which returns 0 when the specific constraint c is satisfied.
+$$\min \sum{j=1}^{m} f_j \qquad subject to \qquad \forall c \in C \quad cf(c) = 0$$ where m denotes the total number of objective functions in the problem, and cf(c) is an arbitrary function which returns 0 when the specific constraint c is satisfied.
 Otherwise, it returns 1.
-Clearly, to solve maximization problems, we can simply negate all objective function $f_j$ in the above formulation as $\min \sum{j=1}^m -f_j$ .
+Clearly, to solve maximization problems, we can simply negate all objective function f_j in the above formulation as $\min \sum{j=1}^{m} -f_j$.
 In handling these optimization problems, which are always NP-complete [3,4], one of the frequently used heuristics is the branch-and-bound (B&B) heuristic [1,2] in which the exploration of any partial solution in a search tree will be abandoned immediately whenever the search cost of that partial solution, as represented by an arbitrary objective function, already exceeds the minimal cost for the optimal solution found so far.
 For instance, the B&B heuristic has been successfully applied to handle the famous traveling salesman problems [2,3] to guarantee the finding of the shortest path to transverse all the required cities in one round trip.
-However, in the worst cases; the B&B search method may still require exponential time to find out the optimal solution for any general COP.
-Besides, in some cases [10] even with the aid of useful heuristics, finding a feasible solution satisfying all the constraints in C is still very difficult.
-Thus, the users may relax some constraints in C, and ready to accept some "partial solutions" [5] representing the optimal or sub-optimal to the objective functions.
-On the other hands, there are some real-life COPs which are sparsely constrained, thus having too many feasible solutions.
-In those cases, it will then become difficult to guarantee global optimality of the resulting solution may reasonable period of time.
-Thus, the users may also be willing to accept a sub-optimal solution as a trade-off for efficiency.
-In general, many real-life PC configuration problems belong to this latter case of discrete COPs in which given the diversity of possible PC configurations as feasible solutions, the users will often accept a sub-optimal solution when the resulting configuration can be returned quickly from the optimizer.
+However, in some sparsely constrained optimization problems such as the PC configuration problems which have too many feasible solutions, heuristic search methods may still be unable to return the globally optimal solution within a reasonable period of time.
+In these cases, users may also be willing to accept a sub-optimal solution.
+Thus, in this paper, we proposed two heuristic-based optimizers which are capable of returning sub-optimal solutions as a trade-off for efficiency.
+In the first proposal of our beam-search based optimizer, we used two major approaches to efficiently optimize the ultimate PC configurations for satisfying the users' requirements.
+First, similar to the branch-and-bound method [1,2], we prune off any alternative choice which already exceeds the planned budget during each search step.
+In addition, we include a constant threshold value n to monitor the size of the possible PC configurations we will consider in each search step so as to avoid the combinatorial explosion problem due to the diversity of different PC components.
+In our second proposal, we used an interesting min-conflict heuristic (MCH) [13] based micro-genetic algorithm (MGA) [11,12,14], that is an evolutionary algorithm with small population size (usually around 6-20 according to [11]), to solve these practical configuration problems.
+In fact, in our previous work [12], we already demonstrated how to successfully apply this MCH-based evolutionary approach to obtain impressive performance on solving a set of constraint satisfaction problems (CSPs).
+Here, our proposal represents the first attempt, up to our knowledge, to adapt this MCH-based evolutionary approach to handle real-world discrete optimization problems.
+Nevertheless, since both of our proposed optimizers are not performing exhaustive search, it is impossible to guarantee the global optimality of the resulting configurations.
+Besides, it should be interesting to note that both intelligent optimizers are heuristic-based and restricted in different ways for reasonable performance.
+The beam-search based optimizer is restricted by the number n of the best partial solutions considered in each search step while the MCH-based MGA is restricted by the number of candidate solutions (chromosomes) in the whole population.